 Summer Transition Program for YORK Students with Disabilities

-PA is offered as a two-week intensive program each summer.
-In August 2017, it will run from Monday, August 14th to Friday, August 25th.
-New students interested in taking part must be accepted into York University for the upcoming year (summer 2017, fall/winter 2017-2018) and they must complete our online Summer 2017 Project ADVANCE Application Form by Monday, August 7th.
-Please note, registration in Project ADVANCE has closed for summer 2017.
+New students interested in taking part in PA must be accepted into York University for the upcoming year (summer 2018, fall/winter 2018-2019) and they must complete our online Summer 2018 "PA" Application by Monday, August 6th.

-Additional information is available on our Project ADVANCE Q & A page.
+Additional information about PA is available on our Project ADVANCE Q & A page.